greyblake/greyblake.github.com/source/_posts/2017-07-30-introduction-to-rust-whatlang-library-and-natural-language-identification-algorithms.markdown

 ## Conclusion

 It was a small introduction to [whatlang](https://github.com/greyblake/whatlang-rs) library and language identification algorithms.
-For information how to use the library (e.g. set a blacklist) please check the [documentation](https://docs.rs/whatlang).
+For information how to use the library (e.g. set a blacklist languages) please check the [documentation](https://docs.rs/whatlang).

 The next step will be porting the library to C language.
 There is a [ticket](https://github.com/greyblake/whatlang-rs/issues/8) for this.